codingclown/auroramax360/README.md

 ```

 # Conversion Procedure
 The conversion is not perfect but does work.
-Overall the qualifty is not high since the image area actually converted to immersive 360 is `1080*1080px`
+Overall the quality is not high since the image area actually converted to immersive 360 is `1080*1080px`

 ## Download
 Most recent night's HD video: